-Make us your bread, broken for others,

-shared until all are fed.
+Make us your bread, broken for others, shared until all are fed.
+(Refrain)

 Guide: Psalm 63 provides a roadmap for a faith-filled life marked by a thirst for God, satisfaction in His love, meditation on His word, and trust in His protection.
-It emanates a message of hope, resilience, and faith, underscoring the importance of seeking and finding solace in God amidst life's trials.
+It emanates a message of hope, resilience, and faith, underscoring the importance of seeking and finding consolation and support in God amidst life's trials.